top of page

 If you are interested in participating in one of our research projects, or are looking for support for your own research project, contact us at foragerchildstudies@gmail.com

-Current Research Projects
+Past and present Research Projects

-(1) Children’s work and play: In a cross-cultural analysis made up of secondary data, this project seeks to explore how ecological and cultural factors influence children’s participation in play and work activities across the lifespan.
+(1) Children’s work and play: In a cross-cultural analysis made up of secondary data, this project sought to explore how ecological and cultural factors influence children’s participation in play and work activities across the lifespan.

 Published Research

-Pretelli, I., Ringen, E.J., Lew-Levy, S. (Under Review).
+Pretelli, I., Ringen, E.J., Lew-Levy, S. (2022).
 Foraging complexity and the evolution of childhood.
-Science Advances.
-Preprint
+Science Advances, 8(41): eabn9889.
+Link

 Riede, F., Lew-Levy, S., Johannsen, N.N., Lavi, N., Andersen, M.M.
-(Under Review).
+(2023).
 Toys as teachers: A cross-cultural analysis of object play and enskillment in hunter-gatherer societies.
-Journal of Archaeological Method and Theory.
+Journal of Archaeological Method and Theory, 30(1): 32-63.
+Link

 Lew-Levy, S., Andersen, M.M., Lavi, N., Riede, F. Hunter-gatherer children’s object play and tool use: An ethnohistorical analysis.
 Frontiers in Psychology, 13: 824983.
 Link